Who to Contact

 Materials for the Library Collection

-Please contact Hollis Near, Director of Library Services, to discuss any gifts of books, scores, recordings, etc. for the Library collection.
+We are very appreciative of donation offers for the library collection, however we do not have space to accept large donations.
+Please contact Hollis Near, Director of Library Services, to discuss any gifts of books, scores, recordings, etc. Please do not drop off gifts at the library without making prior arrangements.

 How it Works